DanielKng/YeelightControl/README.md

 ## 👥 Contributing

-We welcome contributions!
-See our [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.
+I welcome contributions!
+See my [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.

 ### Areas for Improvement